tarwn/lessthandot-hugo/blogs/content/posts/2011-11-30-anecdotes-about-sql-aka-post.md

 And I'm glad to say that to this day she only runs whole SQL query files supplied as part of a predefined procedure that she has specifically been instructed to run.

-Three cheers for “I've taken a class in SQL” woman!
+Three cheers for "I've taken a class in SQL" woman!

 Emtucifor [Blog][20]